Generally, educators don’t expect teacher gifts.

 - Magazines subscriptions related to his interests, hobbies or sports.
 Magazines are nice for summer reading.

-- Tickets to his favorite sports.
+- Tickets to his favorite sports are always welcomed and used.

 - Passes for the local swimming pool if he has a family that would enjoy it.